Preksha1124/GlossRag/README.md

-# GlossRAG: A Hybrid 3D-CNN-LSTM and Retrieval-Augmented Generation Framework for Contextual Post-Processing and Syntactic Alignment in Continuous Sign Language Translation
+# Sign2Talk: A Hybrid 3D-CNN-LSTM and Retrieval-Augmented Generation Framework for Contextual Post-Processing and Syntactic Alignment in Continuous Sign Language Translation

 A hybrid 3D-CNN-LSTM vision classifier coupled with a Retrieval-Augmented Generation (RAG) correction layer that turns broken, gloss-order sign-language output into grammatically natural spoken sentences.

-**Why "GlossRAG":** the name states the actual technical contribution — a *gloss* classifier feeding a *RAG* correction stage — rather than a generic "sign + talk" label.
+**Why "Sign2Talk":** the name states the actual technical contribution — a *gloss* classifier feeding a *RAG* correction stage — rather than a generic "sign + talk" label.
 A name search turned up no existing sign-language product, paper, or repo using it, unlike names built around "sign" + "talk"/"translate," which are heavily used already (see Related Work below).

 ## Related work this project positions against